ArminKleinert/shaza/README.md

 Shaza is a statically typed lisp I am making for fun.
 Right now it just transpiles to D.
 Many functionalities are still missing though.
 By now Shaza has everything it needs to be made self-hosting.
-By now, Shaza has reached a state at which I'm not totally by it anymore.
+By now, Shaza has reached a state at which I'm not totally embaressed by it anymore.
 Any D-function can be called directly.
 The good thing with this is that it makes converting D to Shaza is pretty easy.
 The problem is that Shaza is not a safe language right now.